pjotrp/bioruby-alignment/README.md

   require 'bio-alignment'
 ```

-for code examples see ./spec/*.rb
+The API doc is online.
+For more code examples see ./spec/*.rb

 ## Cite